yuhong-zhong/bpf-storage-hotos/README.md

 After the benchmark is finished, it will print the latency of each simulated b-tree lookup at nanosecond scale.

 To monitor the IOPS, you can run `sar -d -p 1 3600`.
-Note that for `./read_bpf` with the dispatch hook in the NVMe driver, the actual IOPS is the IOPS reported by `sar` times B-Tree depth, since `sar` only captures IOPS in the Linux block layer, while the I/O request resubmission happens in the NVMe driver in this case.
+Note that for `./read_bpf` with the dispatch hook in the NVMe driver, the actual IOPS is the IOPS reported by `sar` times the B-Tree depth, since `sar` only captures IOPS in the Linux block layer, while the I/O request resubmission happens in the NVMe driver in this case.

 ### io_uring